Founded by Susan Becker, 1985

 A Gift from the Haslams, 2008

 Haslam Scholars Program began in 2008, thanks to generous gifts from Jimmy and Dee Haslam and Jim and Natalie Haslam.
-Created to cultivate outstanding scholars in a cohort setting, HSP allows students to enjoy an exclusive curriculum, a sophomore study abroad experience in Edinburgh, Scotland, and a service-learning partnership with two local community schools.
+Created to cultivate outstanding scholars in a cohort setting, HSP allows students to enjoy an exclusive curriculum, a fully paid sophomore study abroad experience, and internship opportunities across the state of Tennessee.

 Honors Growth, c.
 2010